exonum/exonum-doc/src/get-started/java-binding.md

 ## Node Configuration

-Exonum offers a three-step way of node configuration process.
-It allows to setup a network of multiple nodes with multiple administrators without any risk of private keys leakage.
+Exonum offers a three-step way of the node configuration process.
+It allows setting up a network of multiple nodes with multiple administrators without any risk of private keys leakage.

 Exonum Java App offers the same configuration process as standard Exonum Rust services.
-In this guide, we will configure a network of a single node.
+In this guide we will desctibe how to configure a network of a single node.
 For an example of multi-node network configuration, see [Timestamping Tutorial][start-the-blockchain-network].

-Exonum Java App includes help for each of available command and its options.
-Use `-h` flag for the short version of CLI documentation, `--help` flag for the detailed one. `exonum-java <command-name> --help` will print a detailed description of a specific command.
+Exonum Java App includes help for each of the available commands and its options.
+Use a `-h` flag for the short version of the CLI documentation, a `--help` flag for the detailed one. `exonum-java <command-name> --help` will print a detailed description of a specific command.

 All paths in Exonum Java App CLI arguments are either absolute, or relative to the current working directory.

 ### Step 1.
 Generate Template Config

-On first step, we generate a common (also known as "template") part of node configuration.
-This command is only needed to be run once per network, and the resulting file may be distributed among every node for the next step.
-However, the resulting file is not machine-specific and depends on passed arguments only.
-Therefore, each administrator can run this command locally and do not distribute the file.
+First, we generate a common (also known as "template") part of the node configuration.
+Run this command only once per network, and distribute the resulting file among every node for the next step.
+However, the resulting file is not machine-specific and depends on the passed arguments only.
+Therefore, each administrator can run this command locally without distributing the file.

-We provide a path to resulting configuration file and a number of validator nodes in the network.
+Provide a path to the resulting configuration file and a number of validator nodes in the network.

 ```sh